Thundersnow: Upslope flow

 Similar to the lake effect regime, thundersnow is usually witnessed in terrain in the cold sector of an extratropical cyclone when a shortwave aloft moves into the region.
 The shortwave will steepen the local lapse rates, allowing for a greater possibility of both heavy snow at elevations where it is near or below freezing, and occasionally thundersnow.

 Hazards

 Thundersnow produces heavy snowfall rates in the range of 2 to 4 in per hour.
 Snowfall of this intensity may limit visibilities severely, even during light wind conditions.
 However, thundersnow is often a part of a severe winter storm or blizzard.
 Winds of above tropical storm force are frequent with thundersnow.
-As a result, visibilities in thundersnow are frequently under 2/5th of a mile.
+As a result, visibilities in thundersnow are frequently under 400 m.
 Additionally, such wind creates extreme wind chills and may result in frostbite.
 Finally, there is a greater likelihood that thundersnow lightning will have a positive polarity, which is associated with a greater destructive potential than the more common negatively-charged lightning.
 That said, lightning is far less frequent in a thundersnow storm than in a summertime storm, and is usually of the cloud-to-cloud variety, rather than a strike that travels to the ground.